bjbiggerstaff/PooledInfRate/README.md

 ## Installation

-You can install PooledInfRate from GitLab:
+You can install PooledInfRate from GitHub:

 ``` r
 # To install from GitHub